The 20 Best Drug Induced Dyskinesia Doctors Near Me in Victoria, AU

 East Melbourne, VIC, AU

-David Szmulewicz practices in East Melbourne, Australia.
+David Szmulewicz practices practicing medicine in East Melbourne, Australia.
 Mr. Szmulewicz is rated as a Distinguished expert by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Friedreich Ataxia, Spinocerebellar Degeneration and Corneal Dystrophy, and Posterior Fossa Decompression.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Acute Cerebellar Ataxia, Drug Induced Dyskinesia, Friedreich Ataxia, Hereditary Ataxia, and Posterior Fossa Decompression.

 Distinguished in Drug Induced Dyskinesia